-De Bijenkorf is often compared with the New York’s Macy’s and Les Galleries Lafayette in Paris.
-We highly recommend you to visit it and have a look!
+De Bijenkorf is often compared with New York’s Macy’s and Les Galeries Lafayette in Paris.
+We totally recommend you to visit it and have a look!

 How to get there?

 Kalverstraat is the biggest shopping street in Amsterdam.
-You will find the stores of numerous mass market brands (Zara, Vero Moda, H&M, America Today, Levi’s, Ecco, Diesel and hundreds of others) here.
-Check Kalverstaat website to get a full and up-to-date list of stores that are open for you here.
+You will find the stores of numerous mass market brands (Zara, UNIQLO, H&M, America Today, Levi’s, Ecco, Diesel and hundreds of others) here.
+Check Kalverstraat website for the most up-to-date list of shops located in this shopping area of Amsterdam.

 How to get there?

 Kalverstraat is a walking street.
-You can enter is from Dam square side or from Flower market side.
-Alternatively you can take a tram № 4, 9, 16, 24, 25 (if you exit on the Muntplein stop, you will find yourself near Flower market, and if you choose the Dam stop, you will obviously come to Dam square).
+You can enter it from the Dam square side or from the Flower market side.
+Alternatively you can take a tram line 4, or 14.

-Most of the shops are open daily from 10.00 to 19.00.
+Most of the shops are open daily from 10:00 to 19:00.
 However there are always exceptions to the rule.
-For example, on Sunday and Monday many shops open their doors at 12.00, but on Thursday they stay open till 21.00.
+On Sundays and Mondays many shops open their doors at 12:00, but on Thursday they stay open till 21:00.

 Good to know!
-If you, a non-EU citizen, spend a minimum of €50 for shopping in the Netherlands, you can get up to 13,75% of the purchase price back.
-Find out how to shop tax free in Holland.
+If you, a non-EU citizen, spend a minimum of €50 for shopping in the Netherlands, you can VAT back.
+Find out how to shop tax free in the Netherlands.